OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

    /gate/world/daughters/name  SystemName

-Where SystemName must be one of available system names in GATE (see table 1).
+Where SystemName must be one of available system names in GATE (see :numref:`system_tab`).
 Unfortunately, defining a system with this command prevent you to insert more than one system of the same type.
 Another method has been inserted in GATE to define more than one system at a time.
 Using this more general method, users can simulate several systems simultaneously.
 A system is now defined by its own name and its type according to the next two command lines::

    /gate/world/daughters/name AnyName
    /gate/world/daughters/systemType SystemType

-Where AnyName can be any name as for any Geant4 volume name and SystemType must be one the names of GATE systems mentioned in table 1.
+Where AnyName can be any name as for any Geant4 volume name and SystemType must be one the names of GATE systems mentioned in :numref:`system_tab`.

 How to connect the geometry to the systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~